npm/cli/docs/content/commands/npm-outdated.md

 outdated or installed packages, rather than only those directly depended upon by the current project.

+#### `in-range`

+* Default: null
+* Type: null or Boolean

+When running `npm outdated` setting `--in-range` will limit output to only those packages with existing versions in range of the current project's dependencies. `--no-in-range` will limit output to only those packages with updates that are out of range of the current project's dependencies.

 #### `json`

 * Default: false